shaisachs/the-check/README.md

 ## 3.

-No one in Mathi’s office said “good morning” anymore on high-reassignment days.
-It wasn’t that people were unfriendly—just that the greeting had lost its meaning.
-What counted as “morning” kept shifting depending on whose task queue collapsed first, or whose inbox re-sorted itself into a new topology that turned last night’s priorities into this afternoon’s errands.
+No one in Mathi’s office said “good morning” anymore.
+It wasn’t that people were unfriendly - just that the greeting had lost its meaning.

 Today was one of those days.
 You could feel it in the hallways: a polite, electrically charged disorientation, the same way you feel your footing change before a subway car brakes too hard.

+// todo: eliminate resigned in other spots
 Mathi arrived at his desk with the calm resignation of a man who had lived through many such days.
 He set down his bag, opened his terminal, and began reading through a half-written onboarding document he could have sworn he’d finished yesterday.
 The system had reassigned him as the “documentation lead” for something called the Branch Ledger Integration Initiative, which he’d never heard of, and which bore no relation to the biodiversity project he’d been working on last week.

 He clicked through the project’s page.
 Three names appeared under “Team Members”: his own, someone named J. Patel, and someone named Weatherford (temp).
 Weatherford had no first name and no profile picture, which was a bad sign.
-Temporary assignments tended to vanish mid-sentence, leaving Slack threads trailing off like half-remembered dreams.
+Temporary assignments tended to vanish mid-sentence.

-This was already strange enough.
-Then the names blinked, refreshed, and rearranged themselves.
+A minute later the names blinked, refreshed, and rearranged themselves.

-Suddenly he was part of a two-person emergency analysis team on a completely different project—Hyperlocal Routing Optimization, Pilot Region 7.
+Suddenly he was part of a two-person emergency analysis team on a completely different project - Hyperlocal Routing Optimization, Pilot Region 7.
 A project tagged ARCHIVED.
 His teammate was listed as McSomething—the system truncated the rest.

 The absurdity wasn’t even the project.
 It was that the system had paired him with a delivery fleet specialist to do geo-statistical forecasting, which was neither of their fields.

 Someone walked behind him and muttered, “Oh, come on.”

-Someone else whispered, “This is like getting assigned a dance partner you’ve never met… at a party you didn’t know you were at… doing a dance that hasn’t been invented.”

 Mathi refreshed his dashboard.
 It reshuffled again.
 His new teammate was now a graphics designer from a different floor.

 He closed the tab.

 There was no point trying to work until the system finished its spasms.
-And despite the cheerful “Your optimal team is forming!” banner bouncing on his screen, it was clear the algorithm was having a confused morning.
+And despite the cheerful “Your optimal team is forming!” banner bouncing on his screen, it was clear the system was having a confused morning.

 He stood, stretched his back, and made a quiet decision to step outside.

-Alma was having a similar morning.
+One floor above, Alma was having a similar morning.

 Her reassignment had begun subtly: a single unexpected meeting invite, then a shift in her “role emphasis,” then a complete erasure of her usual task queue.

 Her new assignments made no sense.
-She had been moved into a “partnership incubation pod” with:

-a materials engineer,

-a copywriter,

-and a former horticultural intern she vaguely remembered seeing in the elevator once, whose profile listed his current role as “floating.”
+She had been moved into a “partnership incubation pod” with: a materials engineer, a copywriter, and a former horticultural intern she vaguely remembered seeing in the elevator once.
+His profile listed his current role as “floating.”

 They were supposed to pitch something on Monday.